 - Greg is considering a transition to a second career in education.
 We have run “retirement” planning scenarios generated by our financial planning software to help him gain comfort in his ability to safely shift to a lower paying career while maintaining the quality of life he desires.

 - We helped Greg create a tax strategy for his potential house sales and major asset rebalancing efforts as he shifted to a more conservative investment objective.
 Effective tax planning can greatly impact return performance in large portfolios.

 - Greg valued our alternative investment options given his view of current market conditions and lowered his Beta (correlation to market volatility) by investing in an alternative investment dealing with commercial development loans.

 - When we met Greg, he had a mainstream personal insurance provider.
 Sadly, he has since had a house fire.
 Although we had offered meetings with Fit Insurance, an affiliate of Coldstream Wealth Management, Greg did not pursue those conversations until after the fire.
 The gap between his insurance at the time of the fire and the High Net Wealth Coverage he shifted to through Fit Insurance post-fire was real.
 Had he switched prior to the fire, he would have saved ~$75k.
 Although it was unfortunate, he is now much better protected from risk associated with disasters like this.

-The Coldstream team members responsible for implementing Disability Advisory Services’ activities have significant expertise and background within the disabled community.
+The Coldstream team members responsible for implementing Disability Advisory Services’ activities have significant experience and background within the disabled community.
 We have established key strategic relationships with other service providers to facilitate any projects or initiatives required by our client.
-We are extremely proud to blend our financial service expertise with our knowledge and appreciation for the needs of the disabled community.
+We are extremely proud to blend our customized comprehensive wealth management services with our knowledge and appreciation for the needs of the disabled community.